qmk/qmk_firmware/docs/quantum_painter.md

   -v, --verbose         Turns on verbose output.
 ```

-The `INPUT` argument can be any image file loadable by Python's Pillow module.
-Common formats include PNG, or Animated GIF.
+The `INPUT` argument can be any image file loadable by Python's [Pillow module](https://pillow.readthedocs.io/en/stable/).
+Common formats include PNG or Animated GIF.

-The `OUTPUT` argument needs to be a directory, and will default to the same directory as the input argument.
+The `OUTPUT` argument needs to be a directory and will default to the same directory as the input argument.

 The `FORMAT` argument can be any of the following: